emilyst/vim-xray/README.markdown

 This plugin is pre-alpha.
 It's undocumented.
 It's not guaranteed to work.
 It might break everything.

-In fact, the only thing working right now is space revealing.
-The tab feature is hopelessly broken.
+In fact, the only thing working right now is revealing spaces.
+I might be able to get other things working, but it will be an even gnarlier
+hack: hacking "`listchars`" on the fly in Visual mode such that the "`NonText`" highlight group only appears visible within a visual selection.

 How Does It Work?